SlithyMatt/x16-xci/README.md

 * **PAL.BIN** - This is the initial palette for the game, as specified by the filename after the **palette** key (**mygame_pal.hex**) and other configuration data.
 It will be loaded by the XCI program into VRAM (1:FA00) prior to displaying the title screen.
 Note that the palette beyond index 15 will be modified as different parts of the game are loaded.
 * **TILES.BIN** - This is the binary version of **mygame_tiles.hex**, which contains the tile set for the game, as specified by the **tiles_hex** key.
 It will be loaded by the XCI program into VRAM (0:A600) prior to displaying the title screen.
 * **SPRITES.BIN** - This is the binary version of **mygame_sprites.hex**, which contains the sprite frames for the game, as specified by the **sprites_hex** key.
 It will be loaded by the XCI program into VRAM (1:0000) prior to displaying the title screen.
-* **TTL_BM.BIN** - This is the background bitmap for the title screen, specified by the contents of **mygame_start.xci**, which will be explained later.
+* **TTLBM.BIN** - This is the background bitmap for the title screen, specified by the contents of **mygame_start.xci**, which will be explained later.
 It will be loaded into VRAM (0:0000) once the palette, tiles and sprites are all loaded.
 Unlike the background bitmaps of the game levels, this bitmap can take up the full screen (320x240).
 This will remain in VRAM and on screen until the player starts a new game or loads a saved game.
 It is never stored in base or banked RAM.
-* **TTL_MUS.BIN** - This is the music for the title screen, specified by the contents of **mygame_start.xci**.
+* **TTLMUS.BIN** - This is the music for the title screen, specified by the contents of **mygame_start.xci**.
 It will be loaded into bank 1 of banked RAM for only the duration of the start screen.
 Once the first game zone is loaded, it will not be in memory again.
 * **000L0B01.BIN** - This is the configuration data for level 0 of zone 0.
 This is the first level that will be loaded after starting a new game.
 It is defined by the contents of **mygame_zone0.xci**, as specified by the first instance of the **zone** key.
 It will be loaded into bank 1 of banked RAM whenever the game enters level 0 (as it does when starting a new game, but a saved game may have also left off in level 0).
 * **000L0B02.BIN** - This is the background bitmap for level 0 of zone 0, specified by the contents of **mygame_zone0.xci**, which will be explained later.
 It will be loaded into banks 2-5 of banked RAM whenever the game enters zone 0, and into VRAM when the game enters level 0.
 Because of the in-game screen layout, this bitmap will start 8 pixel9s from the top, and therefore starting at VRAM address 0:0500.
 From 0:0000 to 0:04FF will be zero-filled, as it lies behind the menu bar.
 From 0:7D00 to 0:95FF will be zero-filled, as it lies behind the text field/toolbar.
 * **000L0B06.BIN** - The music and sound effects for level 0 of zone 0.
 The length of the music and addresses for each sound effect are defined in the level configuration data.
 This file will be loaded into bank 6 when the game enters zone 0.
 They data will be played directly from banked RAM when the game enters level 0.